Housing for ISS students

 The following services/equipment are available at Blindern Dormitory:

 - Common area with couches, tables and wireless Internet access

 - A quiet library room ideal for studying

 - A music room with a piano & guitar

 - Irons & ironing boards, sewing kit

-- Ping pong rackets & balls, soccer ball, baseball gloves & ball, sand volleyball, American football, frisbee, some board games
+- Ping pong rackets & balls, soccer ball, baseball gloves & ball, beach volleyball, American football, frisbee, some board games

 - A limited number of CD players may be checked out for two hours at a time

 - Eye shades (if you have sleeping problems due to the brighter Norwegian summer nights!)

 On the Dormitory grounds the gardens, a soccer field and a sand volleyball court are open to residents.